Nota-NetsPresso/PyNetsPresso/docs/description/api/compressor/model/upload_model.rst

 .. code-block:: python

-    from netspresso.compressor import Framework
+    from netspresso.enums import Framework

-    FRAMEWORK = Framework.TENSORFLOW_KERAS
+    FRAMEWORK = Framework.PYTORCH

 .. note::
     - ONNX (.onnx)
-        - Supported version: Pytorch >= 1.11.x, ONNX >= 1.10.x.
+        - Supported version: PyTorch >= 1.11.x, ONNX >= 1.10.x.
-        - If a model is defined in Pytorch, it should be converted into the ONNX format before being uploaded.
+        - If a model is defined in PyTorch, it should be converted into the ONNX format before being uploaded.
         - `How-to-guide for the conversion of PyTorch into ONNX.`_

     - PyTorch GraphModule (.pt)
-        - Supported version: Pytorch >= 1.11.x.
+        - Supported version: PyTorch >= 1.11.x.
-        - If a model is defined in Pytorch, it should be converted into the GraphModule before being uploaded.
+        - If a model is defined in PyTorch, it should be converted into the GraphModule before being uploaded.
         - The model must contain not only the status dictionary but also the structure of the model (do not use state_dict).
         - `How-to-guide for the conversion of PyTorch into GraphModule.`_